tmtakashi/react-tinder/README.md

 https://codepen.io/renatorib/pen/extCA

 Note: This project only supports mobile browsers.
+You may need to wait until the images loaded.

 ## Setup